 My Singapore Suites adventure brought me to Beijing, where I spent the better part of a week celebrating Chinese New Year with my family.
 I’ll pick up this installment of the trip report series at Hong Kong International Airport, where my United Island Hopper journey would begin in earnest.

-Instead of doing my usual flight and hotel reviews for this part of the trip, I’ll simply carve this entire trip across the Pacific islands into three blog posts:
+Instead of doing my usual flight and hotel reviews for this part of the trip, I’ll simply carve this entire trip across the Pacific islands into four blog posts:

 Part 1, which will cover the day I spent on the US territory of Guam